 For additional information, or for a petition for membership, please contact Headquarters.

-This page is maintained by the Webmaster in consultation with the Consuls.
-Last modified 19 November 2016.
+This page is maintained by the Webmaster in consultation with the Dean of the SDI.
+Last modified 28 June 2017.